DePoyster/cosc1350_breakout/README.md

 5. Go back and edit the brick drawing function to check whether the hit status of the brick indicates to draw the brick or not.

 *Notice that the ball only bounces off of the brick if it hasn't been hit yet.
-Once the brick is hit, it should be invisible and not cause the ball to bounce off of it anymore.
+Once the brick is hit, it should be invisible and not cause the ball to bounce off it anymore.
 The bricks should now be falling victim to the entropy of the ball*

 6. Add collision detection to the paddle by modifying the bottom wall of the game's logic in the draw function.